 Also, obesity leads to complications during pregnancy, such as gestational diabetes, high blood pressure, and prolonged labour.
 When you carry an unhealthy weight, it makes carrying a baby dangerous, even after you conceive.
 Similarly, being underweight is dangerous as well as your body may not be able to handle pregnancy in a healthy way or provide the baby the nutrition that it requires for healthy growth.

+It is a proven fact that regular exercise can improve your fertility.
+Exercise can also protect your children from obesity in later life.
 You should exercise regularly, long before you get pregnant.
 This ensures that you are already in the habit of exercising even after you conceive.
 Regular cardio activity during the time you are pregnant helps to reduce leg cramps, water retention, prevents weight and relieves morning sickness.
 It keeps your energy levels high and helps maintain a high stamina.
 Something as simple as a brisk 30-minute walk in the morning makes for an excellent exercise.

 Take Multivitamin Supplements